ssnover/lab-blog/collections/_posts/2024-03-13-megabit-poc.md

 I've been taking a sabbatical for the past three months, and it's been giving me a good bit of time to explore a technology that's piqued my interest: WebAssembly!
 This article talks over my motivations and current results for executing WebAssembly in an IoT edge device.

+All of the code referenced in this post can be found in [this repository](https://github.com/ssnover/megabit).

 # Background

 I initially caught the WASM bug when I had a need to turn a CLI tool into a more friendly tool at AMP Robotics and I was able to put together a quick prototype as a single page web app.
 Then at SmartThings, the Hub device used [Lua drivers](https://github.com/SmartThingsCommunity/SmartThingsEdgeDrivers) to support different product families and protocols, and due to some limitations of Lua there was a lot of interest in WebAssembly from engineers there for a host environment that could run on this embedded Linux platform.